rocketmay/BatchSend/README.md

 4. Save a CSV file with the name "batch.csv" in the base folder (replacing the one that comes with the repo).
 This is the list of account ID's and amount to send to each account.

+5. Run "npm i" to install required node modules.

-5. Run "node ./main.js".
+6. Run "node ./main.js".
 Carefully review the prompts.
 Answering yes to all the prompts will send off the transactions.

-6. When the script is complete, make sure to check the "log.csv" file for any transactions that failed.
+7. When the script is complete, make sure to check the "log.csv" file for any transactions that failed.

 #### Future Improvements: ####